bmw-software-engineering/lobster/packages/lobster-tool-coda/README.md

 ## Tools

-* `lobster-cpp-doxygen`: Extract requirements with dynamic refrences from C/C++ code.
+* `lobster-coda`: Extract requirements with dynamic refrences from comments.

 ## Usage